Trogloduck/public/Cyber notes/Microsoft Security 101/9 MS specific resources/Entra/00 Microsoft Entra ID.md

 - **Managed identities**: automatically managed service principal
 	- **System**-assigned: tied to lifecycle of Azure resource
 	- **User**-assigned: tied to use of one user, can be used for several Azure resources

 ___
 #### Devices

 - Entra **registered** devices: **BRYOD** (Bring Your Own Device) scenario, register device in Entra without org account to sign in
 - Entra **joined** devices: joined through org account used to sign in
 - Entra **hybrid joined** devices: joined to on-premised AD and Entra, use org account to sign in

 ___
 #### Groups

-Groups identities that have same access needs
+*Identities with same access needs*

 - **Security**: permission needs, users, devices, workloads, groups; created by Entra admin
 - **Microsoft 365**: collaboration needs, only users; created by anyone

 **Dynamic membership**: rules for automatic add/remove of identities in/from groups

 ___
 #### Hybrid ID

 Dig more
 - **Inter-directory**: provisioning identity between 2 different directory services systems; typically, from AD to Entra
 - **Synchronization**: matching on-premise identity with cloud

 ___
 #### External ID